Breaching Euclidean Distance-Preserving Data Perturbation Using Few Known Inputs: Euclidean Distance-Preserving Perturbation and Privacy Breaches

-Based on the assumptions described earlier, the attacker will employ a stochastic attack technique\footnote{Note that $X$ and $Y$ are fixed.} and produce $1 \leq j \leq m$ and non-zero, $\hat{x} \in \Re^n$.
-Here, $\hat{x}$ is an estimate of $x_{\hat{j}}$ (with $\hat{j}$ denoting $\pi^{-1}(j)$), the private data tuple that was perturbed to produce $y_j$.\footnote{The attacker does not need to know $\hat{j}$; she is merely producing an estimate of the private data tuple that was perturbed to produce $y_j$.} Given $\epsilon > 0$, we consider three different privacy breach definitions.
+For simplicity, we assume the attacker produces an estimate for a single unknown original data tuple.\footnote{As described in Section \ref{introduction}, this can easily be extended to produce estimates for as many unknown original data tuples as desired.} Formally, the attacker will employ a stochastic procedure and produce $1 \leq j \leq m$ and non-zero, $\hat{x} \in \Re^n$.
+Here, $\hat{x}$ is an estimate of $x_{\hat{j}}$ (with $\hat{j}$ denoting $\pi^{-1}(j)$), the private original data tuple that was perturbed to produce $y_j$.\footnote{The attacker does not need to know $\hat{j}$; she is merely producing an estimate of the private data tuple that was perturbed to produce $y_j$.} Given $\epsilon > 0$, we define a privacy breach as follows.